American Missionary Association

 The American Missionary Association (AMA) was a Protestant-based abolitionist group founded on September 3, 1846 in Albany, New York.
 The main purpose of the organization was abolition of slavery, education of African Americans, promotion of racial equality, and spreading Christian values.
-Its members and leaders were of both races; The Association was chiefly sponsored by the Congregationalist churches in New England.
-The main goals were to abolish slavery, provide education to African Americans, and promote racial equality for free Blacks.
+Its members and leaders were of both races; the Association was chiefly sponsored by the Congregationalist churches in New England.
 The AMA played a significant role in several key historical events and movements, including the Civil War, Reconstruction, and the Civil Rights Movement.

 In the 1850s it assisted the operation of the Underground Railroad for men and women fleeing enslavement in the South.
 Starting in 1861, it opened camps in the South for former slaves.
 It played a major role during and after the Reconstruction Era in promoting education for blacks in the South by establishing numerous schools and colleges, as well as paying for teachers.
-It helped the establishment of Black churches and civic organizations.
-Its teachers and workers were targets for white supremacy groups such as the Ku Kux Klan.
-Outside the South it also promoted schools for Native Americans and immigrants. he AMA continued to play a role in the Civil Rights Movement in the 20th century, supporting the work of activists such as Martin Luther King Jr. and supporting legal efforts to desegregate public schools.
+It helped establish Black churches and civic organizations.
+Its teachers and workers were targets of white supremacy groups such as the Ku Klux Klan.
+Outside the South it also promoted schools for Native Americans and immigrants.
+The AMA continued to play a role in the Civil Rights Movement in the 20th century, supporting the work of activists such as Martin Luther King Jr. and supporting legal efforts to desegregate public schools.